 Where are the Maps showing attractions?

 You can easily flip to a map view of any list by tapping the map icon in the upper right corner.
 From the map view you can tap on other nearby attraction pins, or step through them with the up/down arrows.
 Note: from the List View, the topmost item visible in the list view is the pin that displays with a callout on the map.
 In the Near Me map view, you can tap-and-hold on the map (or tap the yellow buttong that appears) to temporarily set a location to see what's around it.
 Tap the arrowhead button at the top to reload your actual location and nearby attractions.
 For a single attraction: in the detail page "Where" section, tap the map pin icon.

 5. BEEN THERE

 How does Been There work?

 On any Detail page about a particular attraction, there's a check box labeled "Been There."
-Mark if it's a place you've visited in person on any trip in the past -- as a kid, recently, etc. The list of places marked is available by tapping the More tab, then tapping Been There.
-You can also see Been There places marked with a green-check pushpin in map views.
+Mark if it's a place you've visited in person on any trip in the past.
+The list of places marked is available by tapping the More tab, then tapping Been There.
+You can also see Been There places marked with a green-check pin in map views.

 What can I do with the Been There once I've checked off a bunch of places?